 SYNOP Code Form

-The code form described below is automatically generated each hour and displayed on our Weatherwall.
-This version closely conforms to the international standards defined by WMO, and supplemented by regional requirements (Asia) and national practices (Australia).
-The changes reflect our unique situation and local requirements.
+The code form described below is automatically generated and displayed with the latest observation on the hour.
+It conforms to international standards defined by WMO and supplemented by regional requirements (Asia) and national practices (Australia).
+Where changes are made to suit local practices these are described in the table below.

-Code Form Description WMO Regulations & Local Requirements
+Code Form Description WMO Regulations & Local Practices

-MiMiMjMj message type identifier always included as AAXX
+MiMiMjMj message type identifier Always included and reported as AAXX.

 YYGGiW date of the observation UTC (YY)